Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Abstract

 \section{Abstract}

-The advent of large language models (LLMs) like GitHub Copilot has significantly enhanced programmers' productivity, particularly in code generation.
-However, these models often struggle with real-world tasks without fine-tuning.
-As LLMs grow larger and more performant, fine-tuning for specialized tasks becomes increasingly expensive.
-Parameter-efficient fine-tuning (PEFT) methods, which fine-tune only a subset of model parameters, offer a promising solution by reducing the computational costs of tuning LLMs while maintaining their performance.
+Parameter-efficient fine-tuning (PEFT) methods, which fine-tune only a subset of model parameters, offer a promising solution by reducing the computational costs of tuning large language models (LLMs) while maintaining their performance.
 Existing studies have explored using PEFT and LLMs for various code-related tasks and found that the effectiveness of PEFT techniques is task-dependent.
+The state-of-the-art is limited to using LLMs with full fine-tuning to generate unit tests.
 The application of PEFT techniques in unit test generation remains underexplored.
-The state-of-the-art is limited to using LLMs with full fine-tuning to generate unit tests.
-This paper investigates both full fine-tuning and various PEFT methods, including LoRA, (IA)\textsuperscript{3}, and prompt tuning, across different model architectures and sizes.
-We use well-established benchmark datasets to evaluate their effectiveness in unit test generation.
-Our findings show that PEFT methods can deliver performance comparable to full fine-tuning for unit test generation, making specialized fine-tuning more accessible and cost-effective.
-Notably, prompt tuning is the most effective in terms of cost and resource utilization, while LoRA approaches the effectiveness of full fine-tuning in several cases.
+This paper investigates both full fine-tuning and various PEFT methods, including LoRA, (IA)\textsuperscript{3}, and prompt tuning, across thirteen models of different architectures and sizes.
+We use well-established benchmark datasets to evaluate their effectiveness in unit test generation and measure syntax correctness, CodeBLEU, pass@1, instruction coverage, branch coverage, and mutation score of the generated tests.
+Our findings show that LoRA can deliver performance comparable to full fine-tuning for unit test generation in several cases.
+If training costs are valued, prompt tuning is the most cost-effective approach, particularly for large models.
+However, the models tuned with full fine-tuning or PEFT may generate fewer executable test cases than the baseline model because they generate more tests calling nonexistent methods or having type mismatches.
+For the generated ones that are executable, the ones from the tuned models show better test coverage than those from the baseline model.